ossec/ossec-docs/docs/manual/monitoring/file-log-monitoring.rst

 Date Based Example
 ^^^^^^^^^^^^^^^^^^

-For log files that change according to the day, you can also specify a strftime format to replace the day, month, year, etc. For example, to monitor the log C:\Windows\app\log-08-12-15.log, where 08 is the year, 12 is the month and 15 the day (and it is rolled over every day), do:
+For log files that change according to the date, you can also specify a strftime format to replace the day, month, year, etc. For example, to monitor the log C:\Windows\app\log-08-12-15.log, where 08 is the year, 12 is the month and 15 the day (and it is rolled over every day), do: